 Fenway Park, built in 1912m is a must visit whether or not you are a baseball fan.
 The Hall at Patriot Place is a museum for the New England Patriots.
 Home to both the basketball and hockey teams, two floors of the TD Garden also hold the Sports Museum of New England.
 Naismith Memorial Basketball Hall of Fame in Springfield pays homage to the sport’s history and greats in the USA.

 Want to join in the sporting fun as well as watch it?
-Massachusetts has so many options on land and sea – cycling, kayaking and skiing to name a few.
+Massachusetts has so many options on land and sea – cycling, kayaking and skiing in winter to name a few.
 If you consider bowling a sport, the little known variant candlepin bowling was invented in Massachusetts.

 Bike the Cape Cod Rail Trail which has 22 miles of paved trails.
 In the winter, the same paved trail is great for cross country skiing.
 There are other rail trails too – in Cape Cod there is also the Shining Sea Bikeway, the Norwottuck Rail Trail between Amherst and Northampton and the Ashuwillticook Rail Trail from Pittsfield to Adams in the Berkshires.